 Another alternative is to take a less is more approach.
 Occasionally, using a grey – regardless of how smart it looks – for lower and wall units can be a step too far and a little too overpowering.
 However, opting for the likes of simple shelving in grey can create a laid back, casual look.

 Getting the balance right – The best grey kitchen ideas

-Two different shades of grey (or any colour, for that matter) can work well for subtle contrast.
+Two different shades of grey (or any colour, for that matter) can work well for a subtle contrast.
 Any more than two colours and it can all be a bit too much.
 Another good look if you are considering a kitchen island is to choose a deeper shade of grey or a contrasting colour to the cabinets on the wall.
 This will help to make the island a real focal point in the space.\

 Generally speaking, having your base cabinets in a darker shade than the wall cupboards makes sense.
-Otherwise the overall design can appear a bit top-heavy.
+Otherwise, the overall design can appear a bit top-heavy.
 A straightforward contrast of light and dark can be effective.
 As a rule of thumb, bold or heavy colours can make a room feel smaller.
 Therefore, balancing with neutral or lighter floors and walls can be a good way of counteracting this.

 Natural timber adds a lovely warm touch to cooler greys.
 However, grey is wonderfully adaptable.
 Stainless steel is always a winning accompaniment and, unsurprisingly, this is a popular choice.
 Less common, but no less effective, try partnering grey with brass detailing.
-Not only that, grey is the ideal choice if you want to go for another on-trend design – the industrial look.
+Not only that, but grey is also the ideal choice if you want to go for another on-trend design – the industrial look.
 From exposed brick to accessories with an urban-styling, grey holds the look together superbly.

 Pastels, matched paint shades and other colours

 The world really is your oyster if you have grey as your main colour in the kitchen.
-Pastel colours are back in vogue once more and whether it be an orange, peach or green you plump for, the perfect backdrop for all is grey.
+Pastel colours are back in vogue once more and whether it be orange, peach or green you plump for, the perfect backdrop for all is grey.

-A look that can work well, especially in galley kitchens, is to match the shade of grey of the kitchen cabinets to the paint colour of the walls.
+A look that can work well, especially in galley kitchens, is to match the shade of grey of the to the paint colour of the walls.
 It won’t work in every scenario, but it is an effective way of creating the illusion of space.

 As previously mentioned, and it might not be for the faint-hearted, but one of the best colour accompaniments for grey is pink.
 There’s just something particularly appealing about the blend of cool greys with the warmth of pink.
 It’s an irresistible combination.